 The successful candidate must have strong leadership skills, work well with other disciplines in a team environment, and be able to negotiate multiple concurrent projects.
 Must meet the minimum qualifications specified in Secretary of the Interior’s Standards and Guidelines for Archaeology and Historic Preservation (36 CFR Part 61), including a minimum MA/MS degree in anthropology, history, or related field.

-EDR is a multi-disciplinary environmental consulting and design firm that has been in business for 40 years.
+EDR is a multi-disciplinary environmental consulting and design firm that has been in business for over 40 years.
 EDR began providing cultural resources services in 2010, and since that time has conducted dozens of cultural resources investigations in New York State and the Northeast and our senior cultural resources staff meet the Secretary of Interior’s Guidelines (per 36 CFR Part 61) in their respective fields.
-EDR’s staff includes a diverse group of environmental professionals with expertise in cultural resources (archaeology, architectural history, and historic preservation planning), stream and wetland delineations, ecology, wildlife biology, botany, visual impact analysis, Geographic Information Systems (GIS), environmental permitting, zoning and land use analysis, planning, landscape architecture, and engineering.
+EDR’s staff includes a diverse group of environmental professionals that includes ecologists, botanists, wetland specialists, wildlife biologists, GIS specialists, archaeologists, historians, visualization specialists, planners, landscape architects, and engineers.
+Come join our team, work on interesting and challenging projects, and collaborate with our talented group of professionals!

-To apply for this position, please submit your resume and letter of interest to [email protected] or in writing to:
+To apply for this position, please submit your resume and letter of interest to [email protected].